Fostering independence in children is an important task for both parents and teachers.

 The first signs of child independence occur when infants want to do things like hold their own spoon and feed themselves or walk somewhere on their own.

-Encouraging independence in toddlers is as simple as letting them do things they are trying to do on their own or asking your toddler for help here and there.
+Encouraging toddler independence can be as simple as letting them attempt tasks on their own or asking them to help occasionally.

 By the time preschool rolls around, however, you should be actively teaching your children this skill.
-The more independent your children feel at this stage, the more sense of competence they will feel in themselves.
+The more independent your children feel at this stage, the greater their sense of competence.

 How can we foster independence in early childhood?
 Here are 10 simple ideas to include in your kids’ daily routine.